Dot Schwarz reviews Think Parrots 2018.

 In their case, excellent homemade wooden perches.
 See more perches here.

-Another newcomer to the show was the RSPCA whose officers looked immensely smart in their white shirt with epaulettes on the shoulder.
+Another newcomer to the show was the RSPCA.
+Their officers looked immensely smart in their white shirt with epaulettes on the shoulder.
 Last year, they answered over seven thousand calls regarding pet birds.
 One thousand birds were removed because of neglect or ill treatment.

 A sobering note was struck by Chris Smith, President of the National Council for Aviculture (NCA) an umbrella organisation for the Budgerigar, Canary and Foreign Birds Association.
 He says that the hobby is shrinking because people no longer have the time to spend caring for birds.